 '''

 $ abqcy run --help

 INFO: Showing help with the command 'abqcy run -- --help'.

+NAME

 abqcy run - Run Abaqus jobs.

 SYNOPSIS

-abgcy run MODEL USER <flags>
+abqcy run MODEL <flags>

 DESCRIPTION

 Run Abaqus jobs.

 POSITIONAL ARGUMENTS

 MODEL

 Type: 'str'

 The path to the input file or a Python script to create the input file.

-USER
+FLAGS

+-u, --user=USER

-Type: 'str'
+Type: Optional['str']

+Default: None

+'''

+'''

 The name of the user subroutine, if it is a Cython/Pure Python script, it will.

-→be compiled to an object file automatically.
+⇒be compiled to an object file automatically.
 If a companion ''.pxd'' file is found, it

 →will be copied to the output directory along with the Cython/Pure Python script.

-FLAGS

 -j, --job=JOB

 Type: Optional['str']

 Default: None

 The name of the job, by default the model name without the extension.

 -o, --output=OUTPUT

 Type: Optional['str']

 Default: None

 The path to the output directory, by default the current directory.

 -p, --post=POST

 Type: Optional['str']

 Default: None

 The Python script to run after finishing the job to post-process the results.
 In.

-→the output script, a placeholder ''{odb}'' will be replaced with the path to the
+→the output script, a placeholder ''{odb}'' will be replaced with the path to the ...

 →output database file.

 -v, --visualization=VISUALIZATION

 Type: Optional['str']

 Default: None

 The Python script to run after finishing the job to visualize the results.

 →Typically, this script will plot a figure based on the data saved by the post-

 →processing script.

 Additional flags are accepted.

-Additional keyword arguments to pass to the ''abaqus'' command to make the.
+Additional keyword arguments to pass to the ''abaqus'' command to run the job.

-⊸object file.

 NOTES

 You can also use flags syntax for POSITIONAL ARGUMENTS

 '''